MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/usb/ns-usb-_urb_header.md

 #### URB_FUNCTION_SYNC_CLEAR_STALL

 Clears the stall condition on the endpoint.
 For all pipes except isochronous pipes, this URB sends a CLEAR_FEATURE request to clear the device's ENDPOINT_HALT feature.
-However, unlike the URB_FUNCTION_SYNC_RESET_PIPE_AND_CLEAR_STALL function, this URB function does not reset the data toggle on the host side of the pipe.
+However, unlike the RB_FUNCTION_SYNC_RESET_PIPE_AND_CLEAR_STALL function, this URB function does not reset the data toggle on the host side of the pipe.
 The USB specification requires devices to reset the device-side data toggle after the client clears the device's ENDPOINT_HALT feature, but some non-compliant devices do not reset their data toggle properly.
 Client drivers that manage such devices can compensate for this defect by clearing the stall condition directly with URB_FUNCTION_SYNC_CLEAR_STALL instead of resetting the pipe with URB_FUNCTION_SYNC_RESET_PIPE_AND_CLEAR_STALL.
 URB_FUNCTION_SYNC_CLEAR_STALL clears a stall condition on the device without resetting the host-side data toggle.
 This prevents a non-compliant device from interpreting the next packet as a retransmission and dropping the packet.

 If set, the URB is used with [_URB_PIPE_REQUEST](/windows-hardware/drivers/ddi/usb/ns-usb-_urb_pipe_request) as the data structure.